breezeight/nicola_blog/docs/dev/javascript.md

 https://www.youtube.com/watch?v=MpGLUVbqoYQ&t=0s

-The Webpack core goal is: it takes a bunch of different assets, different files of different types (javascript, images, like SVG P&G JPEGs, CSS stylesheets or less or sass), all sorts of different files and it combines them down, it bundles them, into smaller group of files.
+The Webpack core goal is: it takes a bunch of different assets, different files of different types (javascript, ../images, like SVG P&G JPEGs, CSS stylesheets or less or sass), all sorts of different files and it combines them down, it bundles them, into smaller group of files.

 A standard setup is: